SilasMarvin/wasmind/actors/delegation_network/README.md

 - The manager assistant resumes working when the subordinate provides a response

 **Subordinate-to-Manager Escalation:**
-- When using `send_manager_message` with `wait: true`, the subordinate assistant's status changes to `WaitingForSystemInput`
+- When using `send_manager_message` with `wait: true`, the subordinate assistant's status changes to `WaitingForAgentCoordination`
 - The subordinate assistant stays paused until their manager provides guidance
 - This prevents assistants from getting stuck on blockers or making incorrect assumptions

 **Coordination Between Operations:**
-- The `wait` tool changes an assistant's status to `WaitingForSystemInput` between operations
+- The `wait` tool changes an assistant's status to `WaitingForAgentCoordination` between operations
 - Assistants resume working when relevant events occur (task completions, messages, etc.)
 - No need for arbitrary timeouts or polling